IndieMasco/TechEdSoftwareDeveloper021/week4/render-and-supabase/READme.md

   - `"type": "module"` at the bottom between the last two `}`

 - Step 2 - withing the server.js file you will want to add
-  - On the line where it says --> Server is running in port ${PORT} <-- it should only have one ` each side of it, it shows two each side because of how the READme file works

 ```
 import express from "express";